-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2015
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2016

-Net change in fund balances - total governmental funds \$ (1,517) Amounts reported for governmental activities in the statement of activities are different because: Depreciation on capital assets is not recognized in the governmental fund statement but is reported as an expense in the statement of activities.
-(30,297) Governmental funds report repayment of long-tem liabilities as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-40,000 Change in net position of governmental activities \$ 8.186
+Net change in fund balances - total governmental funds \$ (956) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures, however, in the statement of activities, the cost of those assets is capitalized and depreciated over their estimated useful lives.
+30,476 Depreciation on capital assets is not recognized in the governmental fund statement but is reported as an expense in the statement of activities.
+(30,899) Governmental funds report repayment of long-tem liabilities as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+10,000 Change in net position of governmental activities \$ 8,621